 Which would include IRP and CCWG-Accountability Work Stream 1 accountability mechanisms once these are completed.

+Any other recommendations produced by the Special IFR would need to include implementation recommendations, including the possible initiation of an SCWG with a specific mandate, and would need to be approved by a supermajority of each of the ccNSO and GNSO Councils, and the ICANN Board.

-Given the unique purpose and task of the Separation Community Working Group, if this composition diverges from the recommendation of the Cross Community Working Group on Principles for Cross Community Working Groups, the structure herein shall prevail.
+Given the unique purpose and task of the Separation Community Working Group, if this composition diverges from the recommendation of the Cross Community Working Group on Principles for Cross Community Working Groups, the structure herein shall prevail.[Sidley comment: Can we clarify this?]

+One specific expectation is that with six total registry seats on the SCWG, including ccTLD and gTLD registries, all five ICANN geographical regions be represented.

 The then current IFO would not be prevented from participating in the RFP.
 In the event of the PTI, it would be possible for either the S-IFR or the PTI itself to recommend changes to its structure to better accomplish it task and to remediate any problems.
 This remediation could include recommendations for further separation.

+All documents are available on the CWG-Stewardship Wiki here: https://community.icann.org/display/gnsocwgdtstwrdshp/DT-L+Transition+Plan.

 KSK Termination Plan (June 2010)